Myriad-Dreamin/shiroa/github-pages/docs/format/book.typ

 The `book.typ` consists of many meta sections describing your book project.
 If you are familiar with `mdbook`, the `book.typ` file is similar to the `book.toml` with `summary.md` file.

-The main file is used by `typst-book` to know what chapters to include, in what order they should appear, what their hierarchy is and where the source files are.
+The main file is used by `shiroa` to know what chapters to include, in what order they should appear, what their hierarchy is and where the source files are.
 Without this file, there is no book.

 Since the `book.typ` is merely a typst source file, you can import them everywhere, which could be quite useful.
-For example, to export project to a single PDF file, an #link("https://github.com/Myriad-Dreamin/typst-book/blob/b9fc82b0d7f7009dfcaaf405d32f8ab044960e4f/github-pages/docs/pdf.typ")[ebook] file can aggregate all source files of this project according to the imported `book-meta.summary` metadata from `book.typ`.
+For example, to export project to a single PDF file, an #link("https://github.com/Myriad-Dreamin/shiroa/blob/b9fc82b0d7f7009dfcaaf405d32f8ab044960e4f/github-pages/docs/pdf.typ")[ebook] file can aggregate all source files of this project according to the imported `book-meta.summary` metadata from `book.typ`.

 == book-meta